munificent/craftinginterpreters/book/chunks-of-bytecode.md

 To handle cases like this, our bytecode -- like most others -- allows instructions to have <span name="operand">**operands**</span>.
-These are stored as binary data immediately after the opcode in the instruction stream and let us sort of parameterize what the instruction does.
+These are stored as binary data immediately after the opcode in the instruction stream and let us parameterize what the instruction does.

-The opcode determines how many operand bytes it has and what they mean.
+Each opcode determines how many operand bytes it has and what they mean.
 For example, a simple operation like "return" may have no operands, where an instruction for "load local variable" needs an operand to identify which variable to load.
 Each time we add a new instruction to clox, we specify what